loxilb-io/loxilbdocs/docs/debugging.md

   * <b>Solution:</b> Make sure loxilb pods were spawned.

-<b>3.</b> Make sure the annotation <b>"node.kubernetes.io/exclude-from-external-load-balancers"</b> is present in the node's configuration.
+<b>3.</b> Make sure the annotation <b>"node.kubernetes.io/exclude-from-external-load-balancers"</b> is NOT present in the node's configuration.

   * <b>Solution:</b> If present, then the node will not be considered as an endpoint by loxilb.
 You can remove it by editing "kubectl edit \<node-name\>"